losttype/moriston.losttype.com/public/_includes/story.md

 ![](/media/moriston-riso-photo-1.jpg)
 </div>
 <figcaption class="mwl-25">
-  <p>Here, I worked on the extremes of a typeface: the boldest weight and the lightest weight are original master.
-This allows the in-between weights to be interpolated.</p>
-  <p>Interpolation is commonly used by type designers both as a sketching technique, and for generating the final weights of a typeface.</p>
-  <footer>Riley Cran, <cite>Moriston interpolation tests</cite>, 2015.</footer></figcaption>
+  <p>This 2 color risograph poster ships free with every commercial license sold in the <abbr>USA</abbr>. <a href="http://losttype.com/font/?name=moriston">Purchase Moriston</a></p>
 </figure>

 ## Glenmoriston

-Miller & Richards Grotesque #7 proved influential while working through this idea.
-Produced around the turn of the century, this was when the sans-serif came into its own.
-With ideas from Scottish type founders like Miller & Richards, American type founders like Morris Fuller Benton at ATF, and other foundries producing designs that influenced each other and travel across the globe.
+One influence was Miller & Richard's Grotesque #7, produced around the turn of the century.
+It was around this time that the sans-serif really came into its own, with type designers like Miller & Richards in Scotland, Morris Fuller Benton in the <abbr>US</abbr>, and others influencing each other and sharing ideas across the globe.

 I liked the idea that Miller & Richards work must have crossed the sea at some point and arrived in NYC.
 My family on my mother’s side did the same, immigrating from Scotland to Ellis Island at a similar point in time.
-My grandfather Glenn Morrison Chronister, was actually named after a place in Scotland: Glenmoriston.
+My grandfather Glenn Morison Chronister, was actually named after a place in Scotland: Glenmoriston.
 This is a river glen in the Scottish Highlands that feeds Loch Ness.

 I never got a chance to meet Glenn, but I grew up in a family that always told me I was the son he never had, and that he would be interested in the work I was doing.
 Seizing the opportunity to honor his name, and the birth country of my family on both sides, the typeface is named Moriston.